A Specialized Epilepsy Center

 An Epilepsy Center is a team of experts who offer advanced diagnostic tests to help find the right medication or treatment to prevent seizures, especially when the person has more than one chronic condition or other health problems.
 Medical advancements offered can help a person live a fulfilling, independent life.

-CDC shares that over half of adults taking medicine for epilepsy are still having seizures!
-If seizures continue despite treatment for more than a year or after the trial of two medications, request a referral from your doctor to an Epilepsy Center.
+CDC shares that over half of the adults taking medicine for epilepsy are still having seizures!
+If seizures continue despite treatment for more than a year or after the trial of two medications, seek advanced care at an Epilepsy Center.

 For additional information, see links from the CDC - Centers for Disease Control and Prevention (cdc.gov)